haseeb-cb/fundamentals-of-gis/Content/3_Exercise.md

 11. **Now that you’ve reclassified the proportions into classes 1, 2, 3 or 4 it’s time to find the low education & low-income areas in Helsinki metropolitan region.**
 	- Select the grid squares that have been given the classification 4 in both of the reclassified fields
 		- Do you remember how to select attributes based on their value?
 Hint: check step number 4
 	- Save the selection as a new layer and give it an informative name
 	- Compose a map of the results

 ---

 ### Optional: Refining the analysis

+12. The analysis we’ve done above is quite coarse.
+You can refine it by using the following fields:
+	- te_vuok_as (Households living in rental dwellings, Household life theme’s prefix te_)
+		- Household life: te_taly (Households, total)
+	- pt_tyott (Unemployed, Main type of activity theme’s prefix pt_)
+	- Main type of activity: pt_tyovy (Labour force, total)